-Music Theory I
+MUSI 1311 - Music Theory I

-Theoretical analysis and writing of tonal melody using diatonic harmony.
+Theoretical analysis and writing of tonal melody using diatonic harmony up to and including the chords.
 Analysis and writing of small compositional forms.
-Open to all students with consent of instructor.
+Correlated study at the keyboard.

 (Offered Fall semester only).
+Lecture Hrs. = 3, Lab Hrs. = 1

-Music Theory II
+MUSI 1312 - Music Theory II

-Theoretical analysis and writing of tonal melody using diatonic harmony.
-Introduction to secondary dominant chords and modulation to closely related keys.
+Analysis and writing of tonal melody and diatonic harmony up to and including the chords.
 Analysis and writing of small compositional forms.
-Open to all students with consent of instructor.
+Correlated study at the keyboard.

 (Offered Spring semester only).
+Lecture Hrs. = 3, Lab Hrs. = 1